Technological and industrial history of the United States: Factories and mills

 In the mid-1780s, Oliver Evans invented an automated flour mill that included a grain elevator and hopper boy.
 Evans' design eventually displaced the traditional gristmills.
 By the turn of the century, Evans also developed one of the first high-pressure steam engines and began establishing a network of machine workshops to manufacture and repair these popular inventions.
 In 1789, the widow of Nathanael Greene recruited Eli Whitney to develop a machine to separate the seeds of short fibered cotton from the fibers.
-The resulting cotton gin could be made with basic carpentry skills but reduced the necessary labor by a factor of 50 and generated huge profits for cotton growers in the South.
+The resulting cotton gin could be made with basic carpentry skills but reduced the necessary labor by a factor of 50 and generated huge profits for cotton growers in the South, leading to a rapid expansion of slavery in the United States.
 While Whitney did not realize financial success from his invention, he moved on to manufacturing rifles and other armaments under a government contract that could be made with "expedition, uniformity, and exactness"—the foundational ideas for interchangeable parts.
 However, Whitney's vision of interchangeable parts would not be achieved for over two decades with firearms and even longer for other devices.

 Between 1800 and 1820, new industrial tools that rapidly increased the quality and efficiency of manufacturing emerged.
 Simeon North suggested using division of labor to increase the speed with which a complete pistol could be manufactured which led to the development of a milling machine in 1798.
 In 1819, Thomas Blanchard created a lathe that could reliably cut irregular shapes, like those needed for arms manufacture.
 By 1822, Captain John H. Hall had developed a system using machine tools, division of labor, and an unskilled workforce to produce a breech-loading rifle—a process that came to be known as "Armory practice" in the U.S. and the American system of manufacturing in England.

 The textile industry, which had previously relied upon labor-intensive production methods, was also rife with potential for mechanization.
 In the late 18th century, the English textile industry had adopted the spinning jenny, water frame, and spinning mule which greatly improved the efficiency and quality of textile manufacture, but were closely guarded by the British government which forbade their export or the emigration of those who were familiar with the technology.
 The 1787 Beverly Cotton Manufactory was the first cotton mill in the United States, but it relied on horse power.
 Samuel Slater, an apprentice in one of the largest textile factories in England, immigrated to the United States in 1789 upon learning that American states were paying bounties to British expatriates with a knowledge of textile machinery.
 With the help of Moses Brown of Providence, Slater established America's oldest currently existing cotton-spinning mill with a fully mechanized water power system at the Slater Mill in Pawtucket, Rhode Island in 1793.